juliangav/www.julian.is/site/content/articles/2019-08-13-pragmatic-design-principles.md

 ---

-Two years ago when I joined the product team at Thomas as the Head of UX, one of the major challenges I faced was a design culture where decisions were based on the anecdotal experience of the highest paid person in the room (HiPPO).
-Design conversations went somewhere along the lines of “I don’t think XYZ will like this” or “that’s not their taste in design.”
+Two years ago when I joined the product team at Thomas as the Head of UX, I faced a design culture where decisions were based on the anecdotal experience of the highest paid person in the room (HiPPO).
+Conversations within the design team went somewhere along the lines of “I don’t think XYZ will like this” or “that’s not their taste in design.”

-My goal was clear: instill a user-centric design culture where decisions are based off of user needs, data, & best practices.
+My goal was clear: upend the existing executive-centric design culture and instill a user-centric approach where decisions are based off of user needs, data, & best practices.

 Within the first month, we created the baseline for our design system to automate UI decisions, we setup a dashboard of KPIs to track our success, and we established an inclusive design process that allowed us to effectively get designs out the door.

-Things seemed to be going well, until I was punched in the face by reality — the team was no longer making design decisions to the taste of upper management, they were now making decisions based on my taste.
+Things seemed to be going well... until I was punched in the face by reality — the team was no longer making design decisions to the taste of upper management, they were now making decisions based on my taste.
 I was the new HiPPO.

 ## Hello Design Principles

-Although we made progress throughout the first few months, we were still missing an important piece to our design process: a set of user-centric & practical design principles that gave the team guidance & autonomy in making the optimal design decisions.
+Although we made progress throughout the first few months, we were still missing an important piece to our design process: a set of user-centric & practical design principles that gave the team guidance & autonomy in making optimal design decisions.

-Before we get into the juicy details of how our design principles initially came to be and how they evolved at a company-wide level, let’s get on the same page regarding the basics...

-<h3>What are Design Principles?</h3>

 Design principles (not to be confused with the [traditional principles of design](https://99designs.com/blog/tips/principles-of-design/)) are a set of guidelines for what your team or company believes to be good design.

-Here’s how Charli Marie, co-host of Design Life Podcast, defines it:
+Here's a definition that's spot on:
 <blockquote>
   <p>Design principles are the shared criteria for what good design means for our product and marketing materials.
 Think of them as a set of guiding ideas to help make design decisions, help keep all of our visuals aligned, and to help decide what features are most important to focus on.
 </p>